Showing posts with label Lifestyle. Show all posts

 The highest point.
 That's the description of the place, as it is located on the summit of the highest mountain in Cavite at 709 meters (2,326 ft.) above sea level.
 And so, it offers a 360-degree view of the Tagaytay Highlands, including nearby recreational parks and villages.

-How this "Palace in the Sky" became famous ruins has a different story from the other ruins in the country.
+The story of how this "Palace in the Sky" became a famous ruin is different from the stories of the other ruins in the country.

 The view deck overlooking the mountains